cssconf/blog-content/2015/2015-08-27_tim-holman-and-tammie-lister/2015-08-27_tim-holman-and-tammie-lister.md

   ![Portrait of Tammie Lister]()
 </div>

 Tammie works at Automattic making themes for WordPress.
-She has a wide background including design, front end development, user experience, and speaking.
+She has a varied professional background including design, front end development, user experience, and speaking.
 She is a contributor to WordPress and passionate about Open Source.
 You can follow Tammie on <a href="https://twitter.com/karmatosed" target="_blank">twitter</a> or check out her <a href="http://diaryofawebsite.com/">Diary of a website</a>.